 *Acceleration times are for manual/automatic gearbox coupé (above) and for manual/automatic gearbox cabriolet (below).

-Although the CLK 55 AMG Cabriolet didn't officially release until the year after the coupé, in 2001 the CLK 430 Cabriolet could be equipped with all the AMG options as a special order from the AMG factory with the full 55 AMG setup, which includes the CLK 55 AMG engine and transmission, AMG suspension, AMG brakes and full set up as a factory option.
+Although the CLK 55 AMG Cabriolet didn't officially release until the year after the coupé, from 2001 onwards the CLK 430 Cabriolet could be equipped with all the AMG options as a special order from the AMG factory with the full 55 AMG setup, which includes the CLK 55 AMG engine and transmission, AMG suspension, AMG brakes and full set up as a factory option.
 Making it the first 2001 CLK 55 AMG Cabriolet.
 Although only a very few were built.

 Most engine options were available for the new special model: the 2.0 or 2.3-litre Kompressor, the 3.2-litre V6 and the 4.3 litre V8.
 Portugal was assigned only 30 units of the edition.